Edison Flores

-Edison Michael Flores Peralta (born 14 May 1994) is a Peruvian professional footballer who plays as a forward for Peruvian Liga 1 club Universitario de Deportes and the Peru national team.
+Edison Michael Flores Peralta (born 14 May 1994) is a Peruvian professional footballer who plays as a forward for Liga 1 club Universitario de Deportes and the Peru national team.

 Flores began his career in the youth ranks of Lima club Universitario de Deportes.
 In 2011, at the age of 17, he helped Universitario win the U-20 Copa Libertadores and was named best player of the tournament.

 With the national team, Flores participated at the 2018 FIFA World Cup and was the joint-top scorer (together with Paolo Guerrero) for Peru in the qualifiers for said competition, with five goals.
 He also played at three Copa América tournaments in 2016, 2019 and 2024, helping Peru finish as runners-up in 2019.

 Club career

 Universitario de Deportes

 Flores played in the youth ranks of Universitario de Deportes from 2008 to 2011.
 In March 2011, at the age of 16, he was promoted to the first team under manager José del Solar.
 He was part of the U-20 Universitario team that won the 2011 U-20 Copa Libertadores and was named best player of the tournament.
 He made his official league debut in the Torneo Descentralizado on 31 July 2011 in an away match against Juan Aurich for matchday 16 of the 2011 season, at the age of 17.
 He entered the game in the 64th minute for Andy Polo, and the final result was 1–0 in favor of Aurich.
 Later, in matchday 23, he played his first Peruvian Clásico in the Descentralizado on 24 September 2011, at home in the Monumental.
 At the time, Alianza Lima was in first place in the league.
 He entered the match in the 68th minute for Miguel Angel Torres when the score was tied at 1–1.
 Then in the 92nd minute of the derby, Flores dribbled past three Alianza Lima players and provide the pass that led to Martin Morel's winning goal.
 The derby finished in a 2–1 win for Universitario.

 The following season, he scored his first professional goal on matchday 14, in a 2–1 victory against León de Huanuco.
 On matchday 23, he scored from a header in the Clásico in a 2–1 victory.